 - 1. The online Review Application for New Construction and the Architectural Questionnaire completed. - 2.
-The appropriate Review Fee must be included with the application for the submittal to be considered complete.
 The New Construction Review Fee must be included for the submittal to be considered complete. - 3.
-Schematic Drawings: - a) Site Plan with basic dimensions and noted setbacks - b) Elevations at $\frac{1}{4}$ " = 1'0".
-One for each major exposure including all accessory structures - 1) Conceptual drawings should establish proportion, fenestration, size and mass - 2) Roof lines with minimum pitches, steps and porches shown - c) Floor Plans at minimum $\frac{1}{4}$ " = 1'0" These should include each floor, mezzanine and ground level plan. - 1) room uses labeled - 2) all walls shown - 3) all windows and doors shown - 4) all overhangs of floors or roofs above shown as dashed lines - 5) dimension overall limits of plans - 4.
-A compiled PDF IN THE FOLLOWING ORDER submitted with your Online New Construction Application: Site Plan, Elevations, Floor Plans.
+Schematic Drawings: These are required to be dated for each review submission. - a) Site Plan with basic dimensions and noted setbacks - b) Elevations at $\frac{1}{4}$ " = 1'0".
+One for each major exposure including all accessory structures - 1) Conceptual drawings should establish proportion, fenestration, size and mass - 2) Roof lines with minimum pitches, steps and porches shown - c) Floor Plans at minimum $\frac{1}{4}$ " = 1'0".
+These should include each floor, mezzanine and ground level plan. - 1) room uses labeled - 2) all walls shown - 3) all windows and doors shown - 4) all overhangs of floors or roofs above shown as dashed lines - 5) dimension overall limits of plans

+- 4. A compiled PDF IN THE FOLLOWING ORDER submitted with your Online New Construction Application: Site Plan, Elevations, Floor Plans.
 IMPORTANT NOTE: No Google Doc, JPG or any other form of compilation other than PDF will be accepted.
-Comments and signatures in PDF are not permitted.

-5. One scaled, full-size printed copy (usually 24"x 36") and one 11" x 17" printed copy must be sent in with your Review fee to Bald Head Association, PO Box 3030, Bald Head Island, NC or delivered to BHA at 111 Lighthouse Wynd, Bald Head Island, NC 28461
+Comments and signatures in PDF are not permitted. - 5.
+One scaled, full-size printed copy (usually 24"x 36") and one 11" x 17" printed copy must be sent in with your Review fee to Bald Head Association, PO Box 3030, Bald Head Island, NC or delivered to BHA at 111 Lighthouse Wynd, Bald Head Island, NC 28461